Burnaby Car Accident Lawyer

 At Klein Lawyers, we know how congested and dangerous traffic can be on the streets of Burnaby.
 Located just east of Vancouver, the city is densely populated.
 It features many busy roads where motor vehicle accidents can readily occur such as Canada Way and the Trans-Canada Highway.
 Other major routes where crashes can occur include:

-- North-South routes – Gaglardi Way, Royal Oak Avenue, Willingdon Avenue, Kensington Avenue, Sperling Avenue, Boundary Road, North Road and Cariboo Road
+- North-South routes – Gaglardi Way, Royal Oak Avenue, Willingdon Avenue, Kensington Avenue, Sperling Avenue, Boundary Road, North Road and Caribou Road

 - East-West routes – Kingsway, Hastings Street, Lougheed Highway, Barnet Highway and Marine Way.